 In the Science Camp Electrical Engineering we will implement our own control project with the open source electronics platform Arduino.
 We will learn how to program the microcontroller and how to connect and control different sensors and actuators.
 Anyone can participate with or without prior knowledge.

-During the camp week we want to develop a project e.g. an automatic irrigation system with some special capabilities.
+During the camp week, we want to develop a project with some special abilities.
+This could be, for example, an automatic irrigation system or a self-driving mopping robot – there are no limits to your creativity!
 You can follow your own ideas, try out sensors and actuators.
-You can take your finished system home with you!
+You are allowed to take your completed system home with you!

 You will program, work electronically and mechanically and you can discuss your ideas with each other and with experts.
 Furthermore, the camp allows you to meet new people and to deal with the topic of (electro)technology in a creative way.